|

 had two tingles in my brain earlier.
 I hope that was my frontal lobe rebooting.
 I have missed it.

 Within 3 weeks I was pretty much back to my old self cognitively.
+Had a lot of interesting physical improvements after that.

 My intestines got a lot more sensitive though.
 Onions gave me terrible cramps.